Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 Gadget enters what is a huge maze but he thinks that he went into a restaurant.
 The Minotaur robot chases Gadget into a corner and it looks like Gadget is trapped.
 Whether it happens by luck or chance, Gadget uses his water finger and the robot begins to self-destruct.
 The robot goes haywire, running through the maze and out of the wall and is totally destroyed.
 Gadget was looking for his cattle prod device to try and subdue the robot.
 Meanwhile, Dr. Daedalus is busy gathering the ingredients to turn a black bar of lead into gold.
 But before that, he goes into the building with many of the statues that I referred to earlier.
 He obtains that marble carving with the formula on it and gets very excited, seeing this as an opportunity to get rich.
 Gadget then sees a Cyclops approaching and thinks that this is one of the exhibits that will be shown the next day.
 He activates the helicopter to try and find the machine’s off switch.
 The agent controlling the Cyclops robot hits Gadget as Gadget falls to the ground.
 He is picked up by the Cyclops and as usual, it looks like our main hero is going to be eliminated.
 However, Brain comes to the rescue when he takes a barrel and pushes it against the rubber.
 The barrel flies through the air and hits the main unit of the robot, sending the robot and agent into the water.
 What would Gadget do without Brain’s help?
 He would be in big trouble that’s for sure.
 Penny is somehow able to enter the building where the agents are.
 She is able to grab the marble carving and he attempts to escape with it so those agents cannot complete their invention.
 However, as she attempts to take the elevator down, an agent detects her and attempts to capture her.
 However, it works out well for Penny as Dr. Daedalus realizes that Penny has the formula.
 She throws the marble carving onto the floor where it shatters into several pieces.
 The agents are able to find out what the last ingredient is.
 They plan their escape by converting the Trojan horse into a hovercraft.
 Penny is able to reverse their route and so they end up being returned to the shore as the hovercraft falls over.
 Dr. Daedalus ends up getting a black eye and when he sees that the bar of gold is broken in half, he believes that the formula is a fraud.

 Meanwhile, Gadget is up in the air with Brain in handcuffs and wonders how they will get down.
 Brain uses one of the sharp horns on the statue disguise as Gadget falls right on top of the newly fixed Zeus statue.
 Professor Musty realizes it has been broken again and goes crazy with panic.
 The agents and scientist are captured, bringing the episode to an end.
 This is another one of those outstanding and interesting episodes and should be fun to watch always.
-Also, with this episode, you can see just how much the country of Greece has been covered in the genre of entertainment.
-This episode is important to popular culture because it shows the historical and good side of Greece.

 © 2016 Ara Vahanian